-The best medical transcription services provide a simple solution for dictating notes, letters, and reports, in a more efficient and practical way.
+The best medical transcription services make it simple and easy for medical practitioners to dictate notes, letters, and reports, in a more efficient and practical way.

 While there are some medical practice management software platforms that include automated transcription as a feature, these are not as accurate as transcription by a human, or even always available.
 This is where third-party transcription services can really come in handy, and while some do offer automated options their focus is overwhelmingly on human transcriptions.

 However, unlike normal transcription services these are provided by people trained in using medical terminology - usually registered as a Healthcare Documentation Specialist (RHDS) or Certified Healthcare Documentation Specialist (CHDS) - so as to reduce the potential for errors or misspellings.